wertercatt/oggify/README.md

 This library uses [librespot](https://github.com/librespot-org/librespot).

-The code is kind of ugly, it has been written by Rust newbies only 😁
+The code is kind of ugly, it has been written by Ferris newbies only 😁

 ## Usage